2023-2024 Tuition Summary

 Juneau, AK 99801

 WICHE Student Exchange Program

 Senior Citizen Tuition Waiver

-UAA welcomes senior citizens to its classrooms and waives tuition for those eligible under Board of Regents policy R05.10.080.B.
-Regular tuition shall be waived for Alaska residents who meet the following criteria: they must be age eligible to receive full (unreduced) social security retirement benefits and they must register on a space available basis.
+UAA welcomes senior citizens to its classrooms and waives regular tuition for those eligible under Board of Regents Policy R05.10.080.B.
+Regular tuition shall be waived for Alaska residents age 65 or older who register on a space available basis.
 "Space available basis" means when courses can accommodate such students in addition to other enrolled students.

 - For more information, including eligibility and restrictions, see Regents Policy 05.10.080.B.

 Follow three easy steps to complete registration and submit the Senior Citizen Tuition Waiver Form:

 - To be eligible to access registration, students must be admitted to UAA as either degree-seeking or non-degree seeking by submitting an application.
 Complete the Before Registration eligibility requirements.

 - View the Class Schedule to determine the courses you want to take.
 Do not register before the first day of instruction of the semester.